GraphicsProgramming/learnd3d11/docs/1-getting-started/creating-a-window.md

 # Creating a Window

-Creating a window using the Windows API library (a.k.a WINAPI32) can be made by following these steps:"
+Creating a window using the Windows API library (a.k.a.
+WINAPI32) can be achieved through the following steps:

 ## 1.)
 Fill a window class structure (WNDCLASS)